-You can install and run Qt Creator on several operating systems to create applications for multiple desktop, embedded, and mobile device platforms.
+You can install and run Qt Creator on several operating systems to create applications for multiple desktop, embedded, and mobile device platforms, as well as web browsers (experimental).

 Qt Creator is available in binary packages for the following operating systems: